bhwcan/showpro/README.md

 ## Requirements

 XshowPro is a python script using wxPython.
 It will run on any supported platform.
 It has been tested on MacOS, Ubuntu, and Windows.
 There is a built xshowpro.exe file available for Windows.
 For other platforms download the source and run the python script.
-See the python documentation for installation of python and wsPython.
+See the python documentation for installation of python and wxPython.

 It works best from a laptop connected to a large display so it has the large display for the song view and the song list can be operated by the the group leader or designated member.